Black Friday this year is 24th November. Love it or hate it, it's hard not to be tempted to scour the internet for a deal.

 Spending, bargains and discounts

-But like any sale, it's only worthwhile if you end up buying items that were originally on your wish list or if they're things you need, so be careful when you go looking for those bargains.
+As with any sale, it's only worthwhile buying Black Friday items if you end up purchasing things that were originally on your wish list.
+So be careful not to get tempted by unnecessary bargains.

-Here are five tips that could help you really make the most of Black Friday this year:
+Here are six tips that could help you really make the most of Black Friday this year:

 1. Sign up to alerts and comparison sites